 - 7. What is the policy regarding exam conflicts?

-Details regarding exam accomodations or date conflicts are available on the Final Exam Policy page.
+Details regarding exam accomodations or date conflicts are available on the final exam information page.
 The completed form should be submitted to Jim Farrell in the Academic Services Office.

 - 8. How do I get an "official" transcript?

 Complete details regarding official and unofficial transcripts are available on the Request a Transcript page.

 - 9. Where can I get a bar application?

 In order to get information on applying to the bar for any state, please visit the National Conference of Bar Examiners website and select the state for which you wish to apply.